ENCCS/julia-for-hpc/content/motivation.rst

-**Ecosystem**: The ecosystem of packages is less mature than e.g. Python and R, so you might not find a package that corresponds exactly with your favorite package in another language.
+**Ecosystem**: The ecosystem of packages is less mature than e.g. Python and R, so you might not find a package that corresponds exactly to your favorite package in another language.

 - Workaround 1: It's straightforward to use external libraries in Python or R